georgejmx/struct-diff/README.md

 - The `/process` endpoint is needed to input a vector representation of the site's HTML.
 Provide a list of URLs to input into the service
 - The `/similarity` endpoint is where similarity search is happens.
 Provide a URL as a query parameter, and this endpoint shows how structurally similar all sites previously inputted using the process endpoint

-A full in the API spec for each endpoint is provided as a [Bruno Collection](./docs/bruno).
+The API spec for each endpoint is provided as a [Bruno Collection](./docs/bruno).

 ## Local setup